Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-We consider the Bayesian estimation of $(\sigma^2,\alpha)$ in the covariance function \eqref{eq:MaternCov} based on the observed data $X_n$.
-Throughout the paper, we assume that the smoothness parameter $\nu>0$ is fixed and known.
+We consider the Bayesian estimation of $(\beta,\sigma^2,\alpha)$ in the model \eqref{eq:obs.model} based on the observed data $Y_n$.
+Throughout the paper, we assume that the domain dimension satisfies $d\in\{1,2,3\}$, and that the smoothness parameter $\nu>0$ is fixed and known.
 Estimation of the smoothness parameter $\nu$ is an important research topic with some recent developments in frequentist literature (\citet{Loh15}, \citet{Lohetal20}), but is beyond the scope of the current paper.
-We let the true parameter values in the Mat\'ern covariance function that generate $X$ be $(\sigma^2_0,\alpha_0)$.
-We use the notation $X\sim \gp(0,\sigma_0^2K_{\alpha_0,\nu})$.
+We let the true parameter values in the Mat\'ern covariance function that generates $X$ be $(\sigma^2_0,\alpha_0)$ and let the true regression coefficient vector be $\beta_0$.
+We use the notation $X\sim \gp(0,\sigma_0^2K_{\alpha_0,\nu})$ and hence $Y\sim \gp(\bbm^\top\beta_0, \sigma_0^2K_{\alpha_0,\nu})$.